kuroji-fusky/pacopanda-drawing-stats/README.md

 To be honest, it's more of a serious, yet passion project of mine to show various kinds of drawing data from his.

+## Installation

+### Prerequisites

+- Node.js v16 or higher (LTS recommended)
+- Python 3.9 or higher
+- WSL and/or Git Bash (for Windows users required to execute Bash scripts)

+### Running the dev server

+- Install both Node and Python environments by executing `sh scripts/setup.sh`.
+- Run both servers by `yarn dev` or `npm run dev`.

+## Generating data locally

+From the `server/fa-scraper.py` file, there are two parameters:

+- `-p <number>`, `--pages <number>`: Specify what pages to scrape, each page contains 48 items.
+If this parameter is not set, it will scrape the first 5 pages.
+- `-v`, `--verbose`: Log a bunch of stuff to the console, i.e. date, ID, tags, image link, and the amount of time to send a request.

 ## Related projects